didiladi/transfer-learning-imagenet/data/README.md

 # Acquiring of training data

-Since we want to continue trainign of our yolo weights with a different set of labels, we need to aquire trainign data for these new classes.
-The new classes are:
+Since I want to continue training of our yolo weights with a different set of labels, I need to aquire training data for these new classes.
+The new classes from the set of 1000 imagenet classes are:

 ```
 n07745940 229 strawberry